Tags

 Average handling time (AHT) is the entire time spent from initial contact to resolution, including hold and follow-up.
 Ticket volume measures the number of tickets in your support queue over a period of time.

-You can reduce AHT and ticket volume through effective training and monitoring, optimized routing, and self-service options.
-Dialpad’s handy heatmaps highlight problem areas and you can also monitor all your call centers and see real-time information in a central dashboard.
+You can reduce AHT and ticket volume through effective training and monitoring, optimised routing, and self-service options.
+Dialpad’s handy heatmaps highlight problem areas and you can also monitor all your call centres and see real-time information in a central dashboard.

 (See how Chicago real-estate business Westward360 approached tracking and measurement of call volumes and hold times to improve its customer service.)